akhansen/fink-octave-scripts/Readme.md

 at .deb install and remove time, so  they are installed in the OF package, to be run in the `PostInstScript` or `PreRmScript`, respectively.

+* **genmkoctfile.sh.in**:  Template for the compile phase shell script **genmkoctfile.sh**, which is used to generate **mkoctfile-3XY-gcc4.N** and **mkoctfile-gcc4.N** executables when a gcc4N different than that which Octave was built with is required.
+It takes the major version of the compiler, e.g. 4.8, as an argument.

 * **octave-forge-compile-(3.0.5|3.4.3).sh.in**:  Template for the compile phase shell script.
 One of these gets converted by **octave-forge-patch.sh** to **octave-forge-compile.sh**; which one depends on the Octave version the package is being installed for--Octave 3.4.0